Islampur, Murshidabad: Infrastructure

 According to the District Census Handbook, Murshidabad, 2011, Islampur covered an area of 4.0919 km^{2}.
 The protected water-supply involved pressure tank, tap water from treated source.
 It had 1,445 domestic electric connections. xAmong the medical facilities it had 1 hospital, 3 dispensaries/ health centres, 2 nursing homes, 1 veterinary hospital.
 Among the educational facilities, it had 8 primary schools, 1 middle school, 1 secondary school in town, general degree college at Domkal 12 km away.
 It had 1 recognised shorthand, typewriting & vocational training institute, 3 non-formal education centres (Sarva Shiksha Abhiyan).
 Among the social, recreational & cultural facilities it had 1 auditorium/ community hall, 1 public library, 1 reading room.
 It had branch offices of 1 nationalised bank, 1 private commercial bank, 1 cooperative bank.

 Transport

 Road - The town is well connected by road with other parts of the districts.
 Bus service to Baharampur is available frequently.
 There is direct bus service to Kolkata 3 times a day.
 Direct bus to Malda and Coochbehar is also available.
 Traker service is also available.
 To get around within the town cycle rickshaw is the only thing available.

 Rail - The town is currently not connected to railway network.
 However, a proposal is there to connect the town through rail network to Krishnanagar and Baharampur.

 Attractions

-You can get a scenic view of River Bhairab from the town.
+You can get a view of River Bhairab from the town.

 There is old 'Jamidar' Bari in Islampur.
-You can get a glimpse of past jamidari system there though very few things are remaining.

-Chak, is typical of old Bengal cities, with narrow lanes, old houses and a large number of handlooms weaving khadi and silks.
+You also can get a glimpse of the past "zamindari" system there though very few things are remaining.
+Chak, is a type of old Bengal city building, with narrow lanes, old houses and a large number of handlooms weaving khadi and silks.